 The Arts Council is gathering information on COVID-19 and how it's affecting arts organisations and artists and is in daily contact with a wide range of individuals and organisations.
 A survey will be initiated and research will be ongoing to help us

-plan with the Department of Culture, Heritage and the Gaeltacht how we can best support the arts through this difficult time.
+plan with the Department of Media, Tourism, Arts, Culture, Sport and the Gaeltacht how we can best support the arts through this difficult time.

 2.What measures are in place to support artists and others working in the arts sector who have experienced an immediate loss of employment or income due to COVID-19?